 If you cannot prove negligence in your birth injury case, you will not have a successful claim.
 However, a birth injury attorney can help you establish this breach in care by reviewing medical records and accounts from the birth, meeting with professionals in the medical field, and gathering evidence.

 In addition to proving negligence, you must abide by the statute of limitations of a birth injury lawsuit.
-Most medical malpractice cases have a statute of limitations of two years.
+According to Pennsylvania law § 5524, most medical malpractice cases have a statute of limitations of two years.
 However, birth trauma involves a minor, so the clock on the statute of limitations does not begin until the child’s 18th birthday, meaning you have until your child is 20 to file a claim.

 As a parent, you can file a claim before then on behalf of your child.
 Your lawyer can explain the process for doing so.
 However, recovering compensation now means your injured child cannot recover compensation in the future.